danielsz/Palimpsest/README.md

 ## Configuration

-You will find configuration options in palimpsest's customization group, wich will allow you to change the default key bindings and the trash file suffix.
+Configuration options are available in palimpsest's customization group, where you are given a chance to define alternate key bindings as well as your preferred suffix for the trash file.

+P.S.
+[Follow][follow_me] me on Twitter.

+[follow_me]: https://twitter.com/intent/user?screen_name=danielszmu "Follow @danielszmu"